Work Injury Lawyers In South Jersey

 At Garber Law, we know that many good people, like you, go to work in hazardous conditions and face the potential for accident and injury daily.
 Workplace accidents, especially those on a construction site or in factories and warehouses, can result in catastrophic injuries.
 People lose limbs, suffer severe neck, head and spinal trauma and lose their lives due to the carelessness of others who don’t prioritize safety in the workplace.

-Construction Sites Pose the Highest Risk for Workplace Injuries in NJ & PA
+Construction Sites Pose The Highest Risk For Workplace Injuries In New Jersey And Pennsylvania

 When accidents happen on construction sites, the personal injuries suffered by workers can be devastating.
 Garber Law represents workers on all worksites hurt or injured in any of the following incidents (and others):